 60 years of expertise

 Did you know that more than half the graduates working in the building services engineering field in the UK have been educated at LSBU?
-With more than 60 years of expertise, our course will equip you with the technical and managerial know-how to be an effective leader in this specialist sector.
+With more than 60 years of expertise, our course will equip you with the technical and managerial know-how to be effective in this specialist sector.

 Why study Building Services Engineering at LSBU?